soup1e/commerce/README.md

 ### ToDo

-- Research (New Next Router, Ssr, Stripe, Auth0, SupaBase/Next backend)
+- SEARCH AND ITEM TYPES
+- ADD TO CART
+- CART CHECKOUT WITH STRIPE
+- REMAINING /ROUTES AND 404
+- AUTH AND ADMIN PAGES
+- UPDATE PRODUCTS SITE NAME AND BLANK FILLER TEXT
+- UPDATE LANDING PAGE AND FOOTER

 - Stretch: Switch to TypeScript, Mobile App
-- Figure out backend
-- Pages with Dynamic Routes
-- Rendering pattern
-- NavBar hover instead of click
-- Navbar Mobile
-- Light mode

 ### The App